Interactive Simulations with JSPlotly

 • m = number of points on each side of the central window.

-Here is an example of code for JSplotly that illustrates the use of the two interpolation methods.
+Below is an example of code for JSplotly that illustrates the use of both interpolation methods.

 Instructions:

-1. The code has two true/false flags, one for “useGolay” and another for “useSpline”;
+1. The code has two true/false flags, one for “usarGolay” and another for “usarSpline”;

-1. View the raw data by setting both flags to false;
+1. View the raw data adopting false for both flags;

 1. To overlay a cubic spline, change its constant to true;